 As soon as you’re aware of a significant change you must complete a CCG1 form.
 HMRC will then re-assess the criteria to keep the deferment facility.
 You’ll need to meet the UCC guarantee conditions to keep the deferment facility.

 If there is a change and it affects another customs authorisation held by you, the new CCG arrangements will apply to the goods covered by that authorisation.

 If your deferment account only covers excise and related charges with no customs duty, there will not be any impact on your account under the UCC changes.

 You can consider using a JCL for potential debts.
 This is an alternative to a guarantee secured by a financial institution, and must be provided by a legal entity established in the EU.

 A JCL can only cover potential debts.
 You can have:

 - one JCL to cover all potential debts

 The third party legal entity acting as the guarantor for the JCL will need to meet the conditions covered in this guide.
 They’ll also need to provide financial accounts covering the last 3 years.

-A JCL can’t be used to cover the actual debt, as this still needs to be covered under the CCG.
+A JCL cannot be used to cover the actual debt, as this still needs to be covered under the CCG.
 JCLs can only cover potential UK debts.
-They aren’t available for cross member states approvals.
+They are not available for cross member states approvals.